iExecBlockchainComputing/iexec-dapps-registry/README.md

 The technology is based on a Paper by Gatys et al. 2015, A neural algorithm of artistic style: https://arxiv.org/abs/1508.06576
-The technique has several important advantages for the iexec platform:
+The technique has an important advantage for the iexec platform:
- 1. We can limit the uncertainty to a minimum (todo: really a difference to training a network? -> where are random numbers in a normal network?
-Only for weight init?)
+We can limit the uncertainty to a minimum: The only random component is in the initialization of the output image.
+Instead of generating a new noise image for every run, we reuse one noise image.
- 2. The process is strongly deterministic, so the result of two runs on two devices must lead to identical outputs for the same inputs and parameters.
+The process is deterministic, so the result of two runs on two devices must lead to identical outputs for the same inputs and parameters.

 ##Roadmap